JaneliaSciComp/G4_Display_Tools/docs/experiment-conductor_run-protocol_tutorial.md

 The default run protocol does not use any of these features.
 Each other protocol lists which features it utilizes in its file name.
 The protocols all function the same way aside from these features.

-If you have the need to run an experiment differently than the current run protocols, or for a feature we do not provide, you can write your own and add it to the list of options.
+If you need to run an experiment differently than the current run protocols, or need a feature we do not provide, you can write your own and add it to the list of options.
 Before we go into the details of how to do this, let's go over exactly how the current run protocols operate so you can decide if this is something you need to do.

 By definition, this tutorial will also show you how to send specific commands to the panels manually.
 This might be useful if you want to display a single pattern on the panels or try running conditions without using the [G4 Designer](protocol-designer.md).

-# How the current run protocols run an experiment, step by step
+## How the current run protocols run an experiment, step by step

 When you press "Run" on the Conductor to run your experiment, this is what happens when using any of the provided run protocols.